 Neopagan & Pagan religious traditions

-Available in Finnish at: www.iki.fi/moira/neopagan.html
+This menu is available in Finnish at: www.iki.fi/moira/neopagan.html

 "Our Pagan community is growing and showing much bright promise.
 The Craft is a tough weed that will grow many strange flowers and bear strange fruits, so we must try and tolerate different ways of practicing it.
 Learn from what we see and if we cannot use it, let the others try, even if they eat bad fruit and go balls up!"
 1